lyledouglass/wowtools/README.md

 ![Alt text](https://github.com/ldougbmx/wowtools/blob/main/images/example-output.png)

 ## Functionality
+This is the standard operation of the app if you don't specify any CLI flags.
+If CLI flags are detected, this full process will not run.
 1. Creates `_retail_\Backups`, `_retail_\Backups\WTF` and `_retail_\Backups\ElvUI` directories if they don't exist
 2. Zips up the WTF directory (`C:\Program Files (x86)\World of Warcraft\_retail_\WTF`) and backs it up to `C:\Program Files (x86)\World of Warcraft\_retail_\Backups\WTF`, with the format of YYYY-MM-DD.zip
     1. Reads the `retention_rate` from the yml and removes the oldest zip file if the count in the folder is higher than it.